Scholarship Historical Information

 Ohio provides scholarships (also known as vouchers) for students to attend private schools or service providers parents choose to best meet their child’s educational needs.
 Scholarships are available to students attending low-performing public schools, to low income students, and to students with learning disabilities.

 - Cleveland Scholarship, available since 1996, provides students who reside in the Cleveland Municipal School District the opportunity to attend a chartered nonpublic school in or near Cleveland.
-The scholarship pays up to $4,650 for grades K-8 and $6,000 for grades 9-12.
-Cleveland Municipal School District funding and an appropriation in the state budget finances the program.
+The scholarship pays up to $5,500 for grades K-8 and $7,500 for grades 9-12.
+An appropriation in the state budget finances the program.

 - EdChoice Scholarship, available since 2005 and expanded in 2013, provides students from designated public schools the opportunity to attend participating chartered nonpublic schools.
 The program expansion provides low income students the same opportunity.
-The scholarship pays up to $4,650 for grades K-8 and $6,000 for grades 9-12.
+The scholarship pays up to $5,500 for grades K-8 and $7,500 for grades 9-12.
 The student’s resident public school district funding supports the program.
-An appropriation in the state budget finances the expansion of the program to low income families.
+An appropriation in the state budget finances the program.